EEO - Retaliation: Nevada

 Federal law and guidance on this subject should be reviewed together with this section.

 Author: William R. Dabney and Dora V. Lane, Holland & Hart LLP

-- Retaliation against applicants or employees for opposing any illegal discrimination or participating in any proceeding under the Nevada Equal Opportunities for Employment Statute is prohibited.
+- Retaliation against applicants or employees for opposing any illegal discrimination or participating in any proceeding under the Nevada Fair Employment Practices Act (NFEPA) is prohibited.
 See Retaliation Under the Nevada Equal Opportunities for Employment Statute.

 - Retaliation consists of adverse employment action such as harassment, discipline, negative performance review, discharge, or failure to promote.
 See Retaliation Under the Nevada Equal Opportunities for Employment Statute.

-- Under the Nevada wage payment statutes, it is illegal to pay discriminatory wages on the basis of sex, or to intimidate or retaliate against employees for testifying in equal pay enforcement proceedings.
-See Nevada Wage Payment Statute.
+- In Nevada it is illegal to pay discriminatory wages on the basis of sex, or to intimidate or retaliate against employees for testifying in equal pay enforcement proceedings.
+See Equal Pay.